shakes76/PatternAnalysis-2023/README.md

 ## Test Driver Script

 To run the model:
+1. Insert the dataset locations into all .py files that require it (dataset.py, train.py and predict.py)
-1. Run 'python train.py'
+2. Run 'python train.py'
    - This will train the model and save the model to the desired location.
-2. Run 'python predict.py'
+3. Run 'python predict.py'
-   - This will run the testing images through the model and output the product to the desired location.
+   - This will run the testing images through the model and print the result of the model.

 ## Requirements/Dependencies

 - Python
+- numpy
+- tensorflow
-- PyTorch
+- cv2
-- torchvision
+- glob
-- PIL (Pillow)
+- sklearn

-- Directories must be inserted into `train.py` and `predict.py` files.
+- Directories must be inserted into 'dataset.py', `train.py` and `predict.py` files.

 ## References

+Image segmentation.
+(2023).
+Image segmentation.
+TensorFlow. https://www.tensorflow.org/tutorials/images/segmentation

 ISIC Challenge.
 (2016).
 Isic-Archive.com. (https://challenge.isic-archive.com/data/#2017)

 Isensee, F., Kickingereder, P., Wick, W., Bendszus, M., & Maier-Hein, Klaus H. (2017).
 Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge.
 ArXiv.org. (https://arxiv.org/abs/1802.10508v1)